'An unbroken line': Gov. Tim Walz connects Duluth lynchings 100 years ago to George Floyd's death

-DULUTH – A masked and socially distant Gov. Tim Walz got a tour of Duluth’s painful history Monday morning, exactly 100 years after a white mob lynched three black men, Elias Clayton, Elmer Jackson and Isaac McGhie, on a downtown street corner.
+DULUTH – A masked and socially distanced Gov. Tim Walz got a tour of Duluth's painful history Monday morning, exactly 100 years after a white mob lynched three black men — Elias Clayton, Elmer Jackson and Isaac McGhie — on a downtown street corner.

-Though the city and board that oversees the Clayton Jackson McGhie Memorial had long planned for a slate of events and up to 10,000 visitors, COVID-19 threw a wrench in those plans.
+Though the city and board that oversees the Clayton Jackson McGhie Memorial had long planned for a slate of events and up to 10,000 visitors this week, COVID-19 threw a wrench in those plans.

-At the site of the memorial, Crawford told Walz that the bronze eyes of the reliefs are hollow, which he says was done to represent the men’s souls.
+At the memorial, Crawford told Walz that the bronze eyes of the reliefs of the men are hollow, which he said was done to represent their souls.

-The governor’s visit came three weeks after the death of George Floyd, a black man killed in the custody of Minneapolis police.
-Derek Chauvin, the white officer who kept his knee on Floyd’s neck for eight minutes while he pleaded for breath and faded into unconsciousness, faces second-degree murder charges.
+The governor's visit came three weeks to the day after the death of George Floyd, the black man killed at the hands of Minneapolis police.
+Derek Chauvin, the white officer who kept his knee on Floyd's neck for more than eight minutes while he pleaded for breath faces second-degree murder charges, and three other officers have been charged with aiding and abetting.

-The connections between the two events a century apart was the sobering theme of the day.
+The connection between the two events a century apart was the somber theme of the day.

-Walz, gesturing in the direction of the downtown street corner where Clayton, Jackson and McGhie were lynched, said our “inability to deal with that led to what happened down there,” as he pointed toward I-35 that leads down to Minneapolis.
+Walz, gesturing in the direction of the corner of 1st St. and 2nd Av.
+E. where Clayton, Jackson and McGhie were lynched, said our "inability to deal with that led to what happened down there," as he pointed toward Interstate 35 leading south to Minneapolis.

-Walz said his goal on policymaking regarding issues of race is “to get things through that people in these communities have said will make a difference in their lives for, in many cases, generations.”
+Walz said his goal as governor on issues of race is "to get things through that people in these communities have said will make a difference in their lives for, in many cases, generations."

 He added: "Whether you like it or not, we're going to be defined either by the murder of George Floyd or by how we respond to the murder of George Floyd."